kesyan-anastasiya/kesyan-anastasiya/README.md

 # Hello There! 👋

 <p align="left">Nice to meet you!
-My name is Anastasiya and I'm a FullStack Developer (React, TypeScript, Node.js).</p>
+My name is Anastasiya and I'm a Frontend Developer (React, TypeScript, Node.js).</p>

 <h3 align="left">Connect with me:</h3>
 <p align="left">